 The interest rate is usually variable.
 You pay interest only on the amount of credit you actually use.
 It can be good for people who want flexibility in terms of how much they borrow and how they use it.

 • A home equity loan is a lump sum with a fixed rate on the loan.
-This can be a good option when you have a clear use for the funds in mind and you want to lock into a fixed rate that won’t vary.
+This can be a good option when you have a clear use for the funds in mind and you want to lock in a fixed rate that won’t vary.

 Borrowing limits and repayment terms may also differ, but both use your home as collateral.
 That means if you were unable to make payments, you could lose your home.